 Listed below is a brief overview of the various additional programmes we deliver to support all learners, where appropriate.
-If you wish to discuss your child’s support programmes please do not hesitate to get in touch with the Teaching Assistant running the group or with Mrs Blake (SENCO).
+If you wish to discuss your child’s support programmes please do not hesitate to get in touch with the Teaching Assistant running the group or with Mrs Kirkham (SENCO).

 Rigorous processes are now in place to identify pupils who will need early intervention, should their progress levels signify support is required.
 Class teachers will meet with parents to make them aware of the support provided.

 We aim to ensure that children who display exceptional gifts and talents are provided for.
 Every year, the children with exceptional gifts and talents are identified by members of staff as well as their families.
 This process enables the school to ensure that provision is in place to challenge and enrich the learning of this group of children.
 The school works to offer a variety of enrichment opportunities both inside and outside of the classroom, and aims to harness and develop the gifts and talents that our children display.

 Individualised programmes submitted by a Speech Therapist assigned to this school is delivered by one of our Teaching Assistants, Mrs Beardsall.
 These are for children who have been referred, by the school or by a medical professional, to be assessed by the Speech and Language Therapy Service.
 These programmes can include speech sound production, language development and social skills, depending on the child’s needs.

 EAL - English as an Additional Language